 This activity involves the movement of products on alternate more efficient modes of transport, such as rail or sea to reduce cost and deliver environmental benefits.
-CO2e savings are calculated by taking the distance that would have been travelled via road and calculating the CO2e for the Multi-Modal trip being: rail and sea travel and road required between port station and destination), the saving is the difference between the two.
+CO2e savings are calculated by taking the distance that would have been travelled via road and calculating the CO2e for rail and sea travel, the saving is the difference between the two.